CodingHood/presentations/README.md

 # presentations

-PDFs and source files used for presentations within my research group.
+- PDFs and source files used for presentations.
-The research group includes Adam Huang, Cole Sniffer and me.
+- The research group includes Adam Huang, Cole Sniffer and me.
-We are from Carleton College.
+- We are from Carleton College.